Date of Last Revision: June 2017

-Note: If you are a student, employee or faculty member of APUS, your use of the Online Services is also subject to other APUS policies, which may include faculty, student, or employee handbooks or codes of conduct or other applicable APUS policies.
+Note: If you are a student, employee, client, or faculty member of APUS, your use of the Online Services is also subject to other APUS policies, which may include faculty, student, or employee handbooks or codes of conduct or other applicable APUS policies.

 Scope of Use

-The Online Services provide users with access to certain content and services we make available, including information about our course offerings, interactive features, online educational opportunities, business, news, and other related topics that may be customized based on the user’s expressed interests, likes and dislikes.
+The Online Services provide users with access to certain content and services we make available, including information about our course offerings, interactive features, online education and training opportunities, business, news, and other related topics that may be customized based on the user’s expressed interests, likes and dislikes.

 By accessing the Online Services, you agree to abide by all security and safety measures established by APUS or its partners or service providers.

 Software in the Online Services

 The Online Services may contain information, news, and/or press releases about us or others, including cross-references to others’ products or services.
 We disclaim any duty or obligation to update any such information, news, or press releases, and your reliance on information contained in these materials is at your own risk.

 Moreover, any opinions, advice, statements, comments, services, offers or other information expressed or made available by third parties, including users or others, are those of the respective author(s) and do not necessarily state or reflect the views, findings, or opinions of APUS.
 Any description or reference to non-APUS products, services or programs is for informational purposes only and shall not constitute an endorsement or a recommendation of such products, services or programs by APUS.